 The Customer Effort Score is different from other common customer feedback metrics, like Customer Satisfaction and the Net Promoter Score, in that it seeks to measure a specific component of a product or service, rather than a customer's overall sentiment.

 However, CES results are often found to be better predictors of customer loyalty and retention than the Customer Satisfaction score and Net Promoter Score.
 In many cases, the Customer Effort Score is a better metric for a customer's overall sentiment, even though it asks an extremely specific question.
 This is why so many companies love including the CES in their customer feedback surveys.

-You can calculate your Customer Effort Score by simply taking the mean or median of your responses.
+You can calculate the score by simply taking the mean or median of your responses.
 The distribution of effort scores can be used to identify clusters among the respondents.
-If your median Customer Effort Score is high but you had a cluster of customers respond with “Very Difficult,” then it is worth finding out why some customers are having such a hard time.
+If the median score is high but you had a cluster of customers respond with “Very Difficult,” then it is worth finding out why some customers are having such a hard time.
 They could potentially be experiencing a bug or there has been some form of misunderstanding.

 |Benefits of Customer Effort Score||Shortcomings of CES|

-Once you’ve started tracking your Customer Effort Score, it’s time to start looking for ways to improve it.
+Once you’ve started tracking your score, it’s time to start looking for ways to improve it.
 Here are some things to consider: